karenying/blog.karenying.com/content/posts/2020-10-24--v2-0-stable-release.md

 ### About me

-To new readers, 👋🏼&nbsp; hi I'm Karen.
-I'm currently a senior at Princeton University.
-I switched majors into Computer Science only about a year ago and since then it's just been a deep dive into the world of web dev!
+To new readers, 👋🏼&nbsp; hi I’m Karen.
+I’m currently a senior at Princeton University.
+I switched majors into Computer Science only about a year ago and since then it’s just been a deep dive into the world of web dev!
 You can view my portfolio [here](https://karenying.com/projects).

 I enjoy frontend work, with a strong interest in product/design.
 Blogging has been a fun outlet to explore those areas, while also helping me better articulate my thoughts/writing.

-**Some (non-tech) things I've gone semi-viral for**:
+**Some (non-tech) things I’ve gone semi-viral for**:

 - [**100k views**] LinkedIn [post](https://www.youtube.com/watch?v=DAKZhAXQEs0&ab_channel=KarenYing) about Vimeo cancelling my 2020 summer internship (worked out in the end though!)
 - [**45k views**] APUSH YouTube [documentary](https://www.youtube.com/watch?v=DAKZhAXQEs0&ab_channel=KarenYing) (you know you made it when you get hate comments)